-The Toolkit was designed and developed by the Equitas team: Daniel Roy, Annie Pettigrew, Vincenza Nazzari, Frédéric Hareau, Marie-Charles Boivin and Laura Butler.
-In this reprint of the 2nd edition of the Toolkit, new activities and index sheets have been developed by members of the Equitas team, including Jean-Sebastien Vallee, Julie Kon Kam King, Leigh Jaschke, Amy Cooper and Ruth Morrison.
+The Toolkit was designed and developed by the Equitas team: Daniel Roy, Annie Pettigrew, Vincenza Nazzari, Frédéric Hareau, Marie-Charles Boivin, and Laura Butler.

 We wish to thank the Direction de la diversité sociale and the boroughs of the City of Montreal, the Commission des droits de la personne et des droits de la jeunesse du Québec, as well as the staff at municipal agencies and community organizations across Canada who contributed, through their innovative vision and untiring efforts, to the improvement of the Toolkit.
 These partner organizations include: The City of Dieppe, the City of Toronto, the Vancouver Board of Parks and Recreation, the City of Winnipeg, the Multicultural Association of Fredericton, the Boys & Girls Clubs of Dieppe, Moncton and Winnipeg, Ma Mawi Wi Chi Itata Centre Inc. of Winnipeg, the YMCA of Fredericton, and the Magnetic Hill Zoo of Moncton.